Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Ownership

 Most Māori landowners will never occupy the land they collectively own, nor obtain a livelihood from it.
 But ownership of Māori land plays a major role in cultural identity.
 Land provides owners with their tūrangawaewae (their place to stand, or sense of belonging).
-Because such land is precious, owners are often conservative and risk-averse, particularly when there is a chance that land might be placed at risk of being lost.
+Because such land is precious, owners are often conservative and risk-averse, particularly when there is a chance that land might be lost.
 Landowners believe that organisations should place as much importance on their social and cultural objectives as on maintaining commercial viability.

 Governance and decision making